DuggyL/frontend-milestone-project-2/README.md

 # Design Briefs

-This project design to raise alzheimer awareness, It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential visitor.
+This frontend project is designed to raise Alzheimer's awareness in an interactive, easily digestible reading layout with a simple memory base game to keep visitors engage and emphasise the importance of brain exercises to improve short term memory.
+The website will not be comprehensive but present bitesize information to help visitors understand Alzheimer's.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for the potential visitors.

 ## Purpose & Goals

-- Online CV (focal point)
-- Promote private chef service (secondary)
-- Showcase pictures of client’s previous works (portfolio)
-- Testimonials
-- Increase social media presence
+- Alzheimer awareness (Types of dementia, symptoms & diagnosis and treatments)
+- Preventive measure (Reduce the risk of Alzheimers and other dementias)
+- Memory base game (Match pairs game)
+- Link to UK base Alzheimer's Society website (Offer more comprehensive information regarding Alzheimer and donation)
+- Using Google Map API to inform visitors of nearby clinics & specialists in the area (Undecided on the feature as dementia diagnosis can go through local GP and NHS)

 ##  Future Features

 In the future, I would like to add the following features:-

-- Ability for Visitor to book an appointment
+- Option to play other memory-based games
+- Undecided on scorekeeping feature
-- Ability for Visitor sign up for newsletter
+- The ability for visitors to sign up for newsletter
-- Link to Client's blogs page
+- Direct donation feature (To Alzheimer's charities)

 ## User Experience (UX)

 -   ### First Time Visitor Goals

-    - As a First Time Visitor of the website, I want to easily understand the main purpose of the site and learn more about what types of services it offers.
+    - As a First Time Visitor of the website, I want to easily understand the main purpose of the site and learn more about Alzheimer’s.
     - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-    - As a First Time Visitor, I want to look for testimonials to see the feedback of the service Chef Dicson provided, how reliable and can he be trusted.
-I also want to locate their social media links to determine how trusted and known he is.
+    - As a First Time Visitor, I want to play fun & engaging memory game.
+I want the game to be easy to navigate UI and maybe play a few more rounds.
-    - As a Returning Visitor, I want to find information about private chef services
+    - As a First Time Visitor, I want to find the best way to find more Alzheimer base information, research and charities.

 -   ### Returning and Frequent Visitor Goals

-    - As a Returning Visitor, I want to find the best way to get in contact with Chef Dicson with any questions I may have.
+    - As a Returning Visitor, I want to find the best way to find more Alzheimer base information, research and charities.

 # Design

+- Easy to navigate single-page website.
+Using buttons to interact with the webpage.

 ## Colour